thedevd/techBlog/hibernateexamples/src/main/java/com/thedevd/hibernateexamples/cascadetype/README.md

   @OneToMany(cascade=CascadeType.REMOVE, fetch = FetchType.LAZY)
   ```

 * JPA/Hibernate provides `CascadeType` enum which can allow us to cascade specific operation, means if we want to cascade only save operation but not remove operation.
-Then we need to clearly specify it using below code.
+Then we need to clearly specify it in cascade configuration option of relationship annotation, see below where we are cascading save operation to book entities.
   ```java
   @Entity
   class Author {